 A review for WHISPERS IN THE CANYON, by author P. Laughlin I really enjoyed this book!
 Have you ever been to a new friend's house and fell in love with their family and wished they were yours (sorry Mom and Dad!)?
 That's what this book did for me.
 This large, close-knit family overflowed with love, … Continue reading Whispers In The Canyon Review: P. Laughlin

 Review by Mary Anne Yarde, The Coffee Pot Book Club.
 I'm thrilled to announce that WHISPERS IN THE CANYON has received a 5-star review from the Coffee Pot Book Club.
 "I didn't want to kill him..."
 But Russell Travers had already shot one man while he attempted to rob The White's Station Bank, how many … Continue reading WHISPERS IN THE CANYON: Editorial Review

 I am thrilled to share the news that WHISPERS IN THE CANYON, the first book of the Donovan Family Saga, has been released by Soul Mate Publishing and is now available on Amazon!
 In the 1880s Arizona Territory, Jesse Travers' father dies and leaves her with a bankrupt ranch and a deep well of distrust. … Continue reading WHISPERS IN THE CANYON Now Available!

 History has shown us over and over again that a society cannot be suppressed if their customs and language are allowed to flourish.
 It’s a lesson exemplified by the colonies’ treatment of black slaves, and of Elizabeth I's conquest of Ireland.
-One of the first things Elizabeth did was to order was the elimination of … Continue reading Tuesday Trivia: The Irish Gaelic Language
+One of the first things Elizabeth did was to order was the elimination of … Continue reading Irish Trivia: The Irish Gaelic Language